JeffMacaluso/JeffMacaluso.github.io/_posts/2018-02-19-AnalyzeThisAI.md

 ### Data Preparation

+#### Normalizing

+In most cases, you need to normalize your inputs before feeding them to a neural network.
+This allows it to train faster, reduces the chances of getting stuck in a local optima, and provides a few other nice mathematical properties.

+You will notice that there is no scaling or normalizing in the script.
+This is because it was already performed on the data that we are reading in.

+#### Data Augmentation

-Since our samples vary greatly by class, I wanted to produce additional training samples to help our network further learn and generalize.
+Since our samples vary greatly within class, I wanted to produce additional training samples to help our network further learn and generalize.
 I initially looked into [generative adversarial networks (GANs)](https://en.wikipedia.org/wiki/Generative_adversarial_network) to generate new training samples.
 This works by pitting two networks, a generator to generate the images from random noise and a discriminator to detect the fake images, against each other in order to cause the generator to become good enough at creating fake images that it fools the discriminator:

 <img style="width: 650px;" src="https://www.kdnuggets.com/wp-content/uploads/generative-adversarial-network.png">